My Child's Special Needs Advocacy Consultants

-About 2 years ago, Corey’s high school special education teacher, now an elementary school special education teacher, asked Teri to talk with parents of one of her students, who, although both were professional educators, had challenges obtaining services for their son. with disabilities.
+In 2016, Corey’s high school special education teacher, now an elementary school special education teacher, asked Teri to talk with parents of one of her students, who, although both were professional educators, had challenges obtaining services for their son. with disabilities.
 A week or so later Teri met with the parents, who are smart, well-educated, and caring people.
 In the meeting, it was discussed how, as their son’s primary advocates, they have a seat at the table and a voice in the process regarding their son’s educational goals.
 Teri explained to the parents that they are critical to the development and execution of the federally-mandated Individual Education Plan (IEP) document and its process.
 Although they knew their rights, they were bashful about speaking up, and were especially intimidated by the annual IEP meetings.

 Teri encouraged them to communicate regularly with the teachers and specialists, affirmed they have an equal vote, and stressed that no one knows their son better than they do.
 As members of their son’s IEP team not only did they have a seat at the table, but agreement and their signatures are mandatory on the required IEP forms.

 It was after this experience that got Teri thinking about helping other families advocate for their children with disabilities.

 Teri’s adult son, Corey, has Cerebral Palsy, is anaphylactic to latex, has psychotic episodes, and has been in a wheelchair since age 2.
 Throughout his years in the school system, Corey received physical, occupational, speech and vision therapies, as well as information technology services because they were relentlessly advocated, championed, and lobbied for.

 For more than 20 years Corey has consistently been a Maryland Special Olympics bowler, often competing at the locate and state levels.